 - All domestic and international students are required to submit an immunization record for proof of immunization for measles, mumps, and rubella before attending WNCC.
-Students will be required to upload proof of the MMR vaccine in order to complete the housing application.
-Students must acknowledge the seriousness of meningococcal disease and understand the vaccine is highly recommended for students living in campus housing.
-WNCC also recommends students receive vaccinations for: tetanus, diphtheria, and pertussis (Tdap), polio, hepatitis A and B, human papillomavirus, varicella (chickenpox), influenza, and pneumococcal. - For all international students, a TB test is also required.
+Students will be required to upload proof of the MMR vaccine to complete the housing application. - Students must acknowledge the seriousness of meningococcal disease and understand the vaccine is highly recommended for students living in campus housing. - WNCC recommends students receive vaccinations for: tetanus, diphtheria, and pertussis (Tdap), polio, hepatitis A and B, human papillomavirus, varicella (chickenpox), influenza, and pneumococcal. - For all international students, a TB test is also required within 6 months of enrollment.